 Table 4.2.4.10.
-Result of the assessment (G_NG_0N85 - the good class corresponding to all values below the 85th percentile set as good/non-good boundary limit based on satellite-derived Chl a data) of the Southern part of the CWMS provided for the Spatial Assessment Units (SAUs).
+Result of the assessment ( G NG.oN85- the good class corresponding to all values below the 85th percentile set as good/non-good boundary limit based on satellite-derived Chl a data) of the Southern part of the CWMS provided for the Spatial Assessment Units (SAUs).
 Blue coloured SAUs indicate the good status.